-BASES SRs SR 3.0.1 through SR 3.0.4 establish the general requirements applicable to all Specifications and apply at all times, unless otherwise stated.
-SR 3.0.1 SR 3.0.1 establishes the requirement that SRs must be met during the MODES or other specified conditions in the Applicability for which the requirements of the LCO apply, unless otherwise specified in the individual SRs.
+SR 3.0.1 through SR 3.0.4 establish the general requirements applicable to all Specifications and apply at all times, unless otherwise stated.
+SR 3.0.2 and SR 3.0.3 apply in Chapter 5 only when invoked by a Chapter 5 Specification.

+SR 3.0.1 establishes the requirement that SRs must be met during the MODES or other specified conditions in the Applicability for which the requirements of the LCO apply, unless otherwise specified in the individual SRs.
 This Specification ensures that Surveillances are performed to verify the OPERABILITY of systems and components, and that variables are within specified limits.
 Failure to meet a Surveillance within the specified Frequency, in accordance with SR 3.0.2, constitutes a failure to meet an LCO.
 Surveillances may be performed by means of any series of sequential, overlapping, or total steps provided the entire Surveillance is performed within the specified Frequency.
 Additionally, the definitions related to instrument testing (e.g., CHANNEL CALIBRATION) specify that these tests are performed by means of any series of sequential, overlapping, or total steps.

 Systems and components are assumed to be OPERABLE when the associated SRs have been met.
-Nothing in this Specification, however, is to be construed as implying that systems or components are OPERABLE when: a.
-The systems or components are known to be inoperable, although still meeting the SRs; or The requirements of the Surveillance(s) are known not to be met between required Surveillance performances.
+Nothing in this Specification, however, is to be construed as implying that systems or components are OPERABLE when:

+- a.
+The systems or components are known to be inoperable, although still meeting the SRs; or - b.
+The requirements of the Surveillance(s) are known not to be met between required Surveillance performances.

 Surveillances do not have to be performed when the unit is in a MODE or other specified condition for which the requirements of the associated LCO are not applicable, unless otherwise specified.
-The SRs associated with a test exception are only applicable when the test exception is used as an allowable exception to the requirements of a Specification.
+The SRs associated with a test exception are applicable only when the test exception is used as an allowable exception to the requirements of a Specification.

 Unplanned events may satisfy the requirements (including applicable acceptance criteria) for a given SR. In this case, the unplanned event may be credited as fulfilling the performance of the SR. This allowance includes those SRs whose performance is normally precluded in a given MODE or other specified condition.